Compare with Strawman Has a Point, where you don't so much gain sympathy for the antagonists as lose it for the protagonists.

 Colonel Miles Quaritch of Avatar.
 Many viewers found his actions and motivations understandable, to the point that he's regarded by some as the true hero of the movie.
 He plays A Father to His Men totally straight, making his dislike of the Na'vi somewhat justified due to their penchant for killing his Marines.
 He's forced to sit idly by while his men are picked off one-by-one by the Na'vi because his higher-ups insist on attempting diplomacy with an enemy that he clearly (and correctly) believes aren't interested in diplomacy.
 Then, around the midpoint of the movie, a Marine he had trusted betrayed him and started gathering an army to drive humans off the planet, and you can kind of understand Quaritch's motivations for stopping it.

-Joe, The Fundamentalist Christian antagonist of The Ledge: He is portrayed as a religious fanatic and a domineering husband; But even with these flaws he is shown as truly devoted and in love with his wife, and when he discovers that his wife is having an affair with the protagonist, he is shown really devastated and heartbroken, the exact same reaction a lot of people would've had in his place.
+Joe, the Christian fundamentalist antagonist of The Ledge, is supposed to be presented as a close minded religious fanatic and a domineering husband.
+But even with these flaws, he is shown to be truly devoted to and in love with his wife Shana, and when he discovers that she is cheating on him, Joe is shown to be really devastated and heartbroken... the exact same reaction a lot of people would've had in his place.